SmoothData-BigBrain/GroupProject/README.md

 Ultimately, while our current findings already offer actionable insights—such as the critical importance of features like TaxiOut and ArrTime—this work serves as a foundational step.
 With continued development, the framework and learnings from this project can contribute meaningfully to efforts aimed at minimizing delays, optimizing flight operations, and improving the overall travel experience for millions of passengers.

-**** Group end

 ## Collaboration:
-This is a statement of contribution by each member.
-This will be taken into consideration when making the final grade for each member in the group.
-Did you work as a team? was there a team leader? project manager? coding? writer? etc. Please be truthful about this as this will determine individual grades in participation.
-There is no job that is better than the other.
-If you did no code but did the entire write up and gave feedback during the steps and collaborated then you would still get full credit.
-If you only coded but gave feedback on the write up and other things, then you still get full credit.
-If you managed everyone and the deadlines and setup meetings and communicated with teaching staff only then you get full credit.
-Every role is important as long as you collaborated and were integral to the completion of the project.
-If the person did nothing. they risk getting a big fat 0.
-Just like in any job, if you did nothing, you have the risk of getting fired.
-Teamwork is one of the most important qualities in industry and academia!!!
-- Start with Name: Title: Contribution.
-If the person contributed nothing then just put in writing: Did not participate in the project.

 1. **Ahyo:** *Coding/Management:* I set up initial communication through discord and email and helped organize meetings throughout the project.
 After selecting our dataset, I created the foundational notebook for us to use for the remainder.
 I aided in exploring the dataset through pyspark.
 Specifically, I developed several stacked barcharts showing flight departure delays grouped by origin airport, year, and month categorized as early, on time, or late.
 To preprocess the data, I, along with the rest of the team, wrote code to clean, feature engineer, and transform the dataset, preparing it for modeling.
 Finally, I was responsible for writing and organizing much of the README.md file that outlines this project.
 2. **Hailey:** *Coder/Writer/Machine Learning lead:* I led the development of the machine learning strategy to assess factors contributing to flight delays, including proposing the use of Random Forest for feature selection and unsupervised clustering for distribution analysis, as I was most familiar with machine learning applications in the group.
 I designed the data preprocessing workflow, ensuring the dataset was cleaned, structured, and optimized for machine learning implementation using PySpark in which everyone contributed to coding a separate piece of the preprocessing steps.
 I also contributed to understanding data distributions, skews, and general statistics of the dataset features to set up the preprocessing workflow.
 3. **Mihir:** *Project Manager/Lead/Dev:* I contributed by creating document for setting up the local env for everyone to use.
 Set up github repo and managed the processes to do with SDLC.
 I contributed to helping set up the data and extracting it to being able to use it by everyone, and contributed to data engineering process for coding.
 My main focus was to make sure everyone was on same page about the project, and had effective communication and strategy for the project.
 This work easy to manage since everyone in the project was equally helpful and communicated with each other as needed.
 I maintained the Git repo and and Pull request members did to make sure no merge conflcits deleted work by others since I was the only member in group experienced in Git.
 4. **Nam:** *Coder/Machine Learning Specialist/Feature Engineer*: I explored, cleaned, and pioneered a pathforward for our dataset through milestone 3 and 4.
 I trained and validated different Random Forest models for milestone 4.
 Before the ML portion of milestone-4 being cancelled, I started validating smaller subsets of the dataset for easy handling and training.
 I further worked on hyper-parameter tuning with numTrees and maxDepths improving model's performance by 10%.
 I intended to explore a new direction for our project by training a Boosted Gradient Tree since the Random Forest is much better than random guessing (0.25 accuracy).
 I wrote up report and conclusion for my parts in each milestone.
 For milestone 3, I contributed in the group writeup and README.md.
 5. **Rita:** *Coder:* I aided in finding and selecting the dataset and exploring some of the dataset through PySpark.
 In milestone 2, I developed bar charts exploring the top 10 most delayed routes and the top 10 most delayed airlines.
 I also developed a scatterplot to explore if delayed flights and distance had any sort of correlation.
 In milestone 3, I assisted in selecting redundant columns in our dataset and removing them to make preprocessing run more smoothly and ensure that the model was not affected on irrelevant or highly correlated data.